packetracer/lunch/README.md

 # lunch
 This is a shitty python script with piss poor fundamental logic that all it does is picks where to eat lunch based on a few conditions.
 At this time you can specify two parameters- josh and (cheap or ncheap).

+INSTALLATION:
+Put all of these files in the same directory.
+Edit the lists as necessary.
+If you are using Windows, make sure to edit this shit with notepad++ or something that can interpret Linux carriage returns.
+Or unix2dos the file, or recreate the simple flat files with windows based text formatted documents.
+Do whatever, these are just simple lists.
+Finally, with python installed, execute the script lunch.py

+example:
+>python lunch.py

 Conditions are:

 Argument 1 (optional): josh